sjdv1982/seamless/docs/design.md

 `/seamless-tools/tools/jobless/tests/jobless-test-dblog-ORIGINAL.txt` and then
 run `seamless-delete-database-from-log <filename>`.

+Note that any workflow or transformation job slave that needs the buffer but can't find it will report a CacheMissError.
+This will happen for sure if the buffer is *independent*, i.e. is not the result of some kind of computation (transformation, conversion, cell expression etc.).
+If it *is* the result of a computation, and the computation is part of the workflow that is loaded by the Seamless instance, Seamless may try to repeat the computation in order to regenerate the buffer (this is called "fingertipping").
+So you can be a bit more aggressive in deleting buffers of intermediate results (or even final results), especially if they are large and/or quick to compute.

 ### Multiple database directories

 It is possible to set up multiple database directories with Seamless database.